 Earthbound was a truly off-the-wall RPG that received horrid reviews from Nintendo Power.

-It's set in modern times (or at least, early '90s modern times), giving it a familiarity that most RPGs lack.
-And Earthbound tried some really interesting features, like auto battle, a battle interface where you only see the enemy, and sneak attacks.
-And you get to fight everything from a tree to ghosts to the most menacing alien of all time.
+It’s set in modern times (or at least, early ’90s modern times), giving it a familiarity that most RPGs lack.
+And Earthbound tried some really interesting features, like auto-battle—a battle interface where you only see the enemy—and sneak attacks.
+And you get to fight everything from a tree to ghosts to the most menacing alien in history.

 It’s also apparently one of a trilogy of games, called the Mother trilogy, of which Earthbound is apparently the second entry.
 I knew nothing of this when I first played this game, and it in no way hampered my experience.
 It’s easily a stand-alone story.

 Like pretty much any RPG, there are some truly stupid things that occur, but I gave up on Final Fantasy XV because I spent so much damn time in menus, so it’s not like things have necessarily gotten better.